ImDakshitha/Insight-Trader/README.md

 # Insight-Trader
-A python based API development platform to grab, manipulate and back test Cryptocurrency futures markets.
+A python based app to grab, manipulate and back test financial data from Cryptocurrency futures markets.

 Script 1.